ekraka/SSnet/SSnet_in_Action/README.md

 ### Usage

-If probles, please make sure you have the following version:
+If problems based on tensorflow, please make sure you have the following version:

     keras 2.2.5
     tensorflow 1.9.0